rrousselGit/provider/README.md

 ### Existing providers

 `provider` exposes a few different kinds of "provider" for different types of objects.

+The complete list of all the objects availables is [here](https://pub.dev/documentation/provider/latest/provider/provider-library.html)

 | name                                                                                                                          | description                                                                                                                                                            |
 | ----------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |